Mootassam/Dockerize_MEAN_Application/angular/README.md

 #then copy dist to the usr/src/app
 #and then the content in folder dist copy it and paste in usr/share/nginx/html
 # then create file nginx.conf

+#so in the mondob url : db: 'mongodb://mongo-db/db' // mongo-db its image we are added in docker-compose.yml and you can change it
+# and in angular: REST_API: string = 'http://172.104.139.202:3000/api';
+#change the localost the adresse of server